 “when people followed set specific goals, it led to higher performance 90% of the time”

 Vague goals rarely get met.
 Basically, the more specific your goals, the higher your motivation toward hitting them.
 Research by Edwin Locke and Gary Latham found that when people followed set specific goals, it led to higher performance 90% of the time.

 For example, if your goal is to lose 25 pounds by the end of the year, that is too vague.
 Make it more achievable by saying I’m going to lose 25 pounds by my sister’s wedding at the end of September.
-To do that I will walk 30 minutes at least 3 times and week.
+To do that I will walk 30 minutes at least three times a week.
 When you have more clarity around your goal, your chances of hitting the mark increase dramatically.

 And there’s science behind ‘baby steps’, scientists call it ‘proximal goals’.
 In a classic study, researchers wanted to help 7- to 10-year-olds with “gross deficits and disinterest in mathematical tasks” improve their performance.
 They broke the kids into different groups: One was instructed to set proximal goals (six pages of math problems in each of seven sessions) and another set long-term goals (42 pages of problems over seven sessions).The kids who set proximal goals were faster, more motivated, and performed twice as well — they correctly solved 80 percent of problems versus 40 percent for the long-term group.
 As my triathlon coach says, “Small steps equals big success.”

 “Accountability has a way of keeping you on course”